Hafting: Hafting in prehistory

 More than 125,000 years ago, early Archaic humans such as Homo heidelbergensis developed the extensive use of hafted stone tools.
 Over time, hafting evolved and tools became deadlier with more control.
 Evolution has brought hafts with small shafts and dull stone tools to longer stronger shafts with sharper, narrower tools that were better suited for piercing and cutting.
-In much more recent times, hafted axes and weapons have benefited from tapering.
 By offsetting the diameters of a tool with a cylindrical base, and a hole in the shaft, a much more secure fit can be made, assuring the ax head stays in place.
 Hafting stone points, in particular, was an important advancement in the weapons of early humans.
 These hafted stone points increased the force and effectiveness of these tools, therefore, allowing people to hunt and kill animals more efficiently.
 The increased efficiency of hunting and killing animals is believed to have allowed for people of this time to have regular access to meat and other high-quality foods.
 The increase in the consumption of meat around this time could be directly linked to increases in brain size that are reported in the archaeology record of this time.

 Multiple lines of evidence indicate that ~500,000-year-old stone points from the archaeological site of Kathu Pan 1 (KP1), South Africa, functioned as spear tips.

 This has led teams of researchers to come to the conclusion that common ancestors of Homo sapiens and Neanderthals started hafting almost 500,000 years ago.

+Aboriginal re-hafting workshops have potentially been identified at Lake George, New South Wales, dating back to the Late Holocene.